 COL Fire Update

-A motion to pay Gertken for cutting road ditches was made by Burg, second by Willenbring.
+A motion to pay Burg for cutting grass and patching was made by Gertken, second by Willenbring.
 Carried 2-0.
-Gertken abstained.
-Check #6827.
+Burg abstained.
+Check #6842.

 Minutes submitted by: Boni Behnen, Clerk